 The final bids were evaluated and ranked (see Attachments 5 and 6).
 The retail prices for Massachusetts in Attachment 6 were calculated by adjusting the wholesale prices in Attachment 5 by the ratio of wholesale purchases to retail deliveries over the twelve-month period ending May 31, 2010.
-For New Hampshire, the retail prices in Attachment 6 were calculated by adjusting the wholesale prices in Attachment 5 by the ratio of wholesale prices to retail deliveries over the twelve-month period ending deliveries over the twelve-month period ending December 31, 2007.
+For New Hampshire, the retail prices in Attachment 6 were calculated by adjusting the wholesale prices in Attachment 5 by the ratio of wholesale purchases to retail deliveries over the twelve-month period ending December 31, 2007.